 But the coach did fire off something of a back-handed jibe at Carle when he appeared to suggest Carle wasn't doing the job Farina wanted of him.

 "I'm happy to talk about what we're trying to do," wrote Farina.
 "Not that anyone has actually asked.

 "For example: what I'm looking for in the seemingly defensive midfield position is a deep-lying playmaker who can use space and time on the ball to create moves in multiple ways, not just attacks on goals.

-And, for supporters who dismiss his ideas, Farina had this to say:
+And, for those fans out there suggesting his ideas are complete bollocks, Farina had this to say:

 "No-one has asked me the rationale behind some of the decisions I take," he wrote.

 "I have read that, even though I played more than 400 first class domestic league games, played more Cup games, played for national teams from when I was 17-31 years of age, won four championships in two countries, several Cup championships, played in the equivalent of the Champions League and the Europa League, was leading goalscorer three times in two countries, won player of the year twice in Australia (now the 'Johnny Warren Medal') and once in Belgium, coached around 275 games including a 3rd place for Australia in the Confederations Cup, and am currently completing my Pro-License, I am "clueless" (that's being polite).

 "You might disagree with what I do, but one thing I'm not is "clueless" when it comes to football."